flueke/mvme/doc/sphinx/source/analysis.rst

 was produced by a single module readout (*Event Data*).
 Each data word is passed to the internal filter.

-Once the filter has completed *Required Completion Count* times address and data values will be extracted.
+Once the filter has completed *Required Completion Count* times, address and data values will be extracted.

 The data value is cast to a double and a uniform random value in the range